aifoundry-org/frameworks_bench/README.md

 Outputs:
 - `gen_data/mnist/mnist_data.cc` — `kMnistInputs[50][784]` of normalized floats and `kMnistLabels[50]` of `uint8` labels.
 Adjust `num_samples` in the script to change the batch size.

+## Zephyr
+For running zephyr example consider consulting with README.md in zephyr derectory

 ## Tips
 - Generated assets live under `saved_models/` and `gen_data/`; clear them if you want a clean re-run.
 - If you need deterministic runs, set `TF_DETERMINISTIC_OPS=1` and seed TensorFlow/NumPy before training.